cosimo-radler/Complex-Brain-Networks/README.md

-# Complexity in Brain Networks
+# Complexity in Brain Networks - A Mathematical Investigation of Consciousness

+**Authors:** Cosimo Radler, Jorge Gonzalez Larragoiti, Hsiag-Yang Lee **Date:** 27.06.2025

+This Tutorial was designed for the course Complexity Lab, and is the final project.

 A comprehensive tutorial for analyzing **information processing patterns** in brain networks using **Higher-Order Interactions (HOI)** and **Partial Information Decomposition (PID)**.